Arc of a Diver

 Arc of a Diver is the second solo studio album by singer/multi-instrumentalist Steve Winwood.
 Released in 1980, Winwood played all of the instruments on the album.

 Featuring his first solo hit, "While You See a Chance" (which peaked at number 7 on the Billboard Hot 100 in the United States), this was Winwood's breakthrough album as a solo artist.
 It peaked at number 3 on the Billboard 200 album chart, establishing him as a commercially viable act.

 The cover artwork for the album is by Tony Wright.
 He took inspiration from Jazz by Henri Matisse, notably VIII: Icarus.

 Recording

-The album was recorded at Winwood's Netherturkdonic Studios, built at his farm in Gloucestershire; he played all the instruments, wrote all the music, and produced and engineered it himself.
+The album was recorded at Winwood's Netherturkdonic Studios, built at his farm in Gloucestershire; he played all the instruments, wrote all the music, producing and engineering it himself.